cfengine/documentation/examples.markdown

 ## Integrating the Example into your Main Policy

 The following steps make the example policy part of your main policy.
-Some examples require additional steps - see the respective documentation page for details.

 Do these steps on the policy server: